software-2/ac_blaster/README.md

 - Transistor collector to LED negative
 - LED positive to 3.3v

+Since I wanted the LED to sit right next to the AC's IR receiver, I extended the LED out with some extra wire and a JST connector.

 ## Collecting IR data
 I used a Flipper Zero to record my original remote's IR data.
 The unedited data is in captures/ac_blaster.ir